We are searching for

 • EV Warranty: EV warranties, sometimes referred to as Hybrid or EV component warranties, help replace parts specific to electric and hybrid vehicles.
 These include the battery, electric motor, and any other parts that work to power EV's.
 EV warranties are very valuable; some EV batteries can make up the majority of the value of a vehicle and replacing them can be prohibitively expensive.

-• Extended Warranty: A car extended warranty, or service contract, helps cover repair costs after the original warranty has expired (whether that be by exceeding the time limit or mileage limit.)
+• Extended Warranty: A car extended warranty, or service contract, helps cover repair costs after the original car warranty has expired (whether that be by exceeding the time limit or mileage limit.)
 These are sometimes offered by the manufacturer, though you can also use 3rd-party companies if you can verify their legitimacy.
 Be wary of extended warranty scams, which can offer sub-par or short-term coverage that is designed to never be used at all.
 Extended warranties can also be quite costly, ranging anywhere from several hundred dollars to a few thousand.

 Car Warranty Frequently Asked Questions